Frequently Asked Questions

 How does it work?

 Simply put, a good therapist can support you in exploring and expressing your thoughts, feelings and behaviours, helping you to gain a clearer perspective and develop a deeper level of self-awareness.
-A hugely important factor in the success of therapy is the relationship between you and your therapist.
-A therapist will be there with you, validating your experiences, whilst offering their own observations and gentle challenges.

 Therapy aims to help you to realise your own unique potential, and to feel more confident and equipped to manage all the difficulties life throws your way.
-You may gain new insights and self awareness, and feel more able to be your true, authentic self.
+You may gain new insights and self-awareness, and feel more able to be your true, authentic self.

 Is counselling / psychotherapy confidential?

-Yes.
-As your therapist, I do not discuss the content of our therapy sessions with others.
 There are a few exceptions where I may need to break confidentiality, for example, if I am requested to provide information to a court of law or as part of a police investigation, or if I am concerned that you or someone else is at risk of serious harm (if this happens I will always endeavour to discuss my concerns with you first).

 Also, as an ethical practitioner, I attend regular (monthly) supervision, where I explore aspects of my client work with my clinical supervisor.
+My clients remain anonymous to my supervisor.

 What is required from me, as the client?